turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 })
 ```

+Moving the fetch into its own file and testing it in isolation allows us to streamline our component tests.

+We make sure that the fetch works in its own test (`apiCalls.test.js`), and we make sure that the overall expected functionality works in our component tests (`AddGroceryForm.test.js`).

 ## Final thoughts

 As a rule of thumb, code is easier to test when it is doing less.
 By separating our API calls from component code, it’s easier to test the expected behavior of both pieces.
 By using the mocking and asynchronous expectations that are available in Jest, it’s easy to mimic the behavior of an API, and ensure that your application responds as you expect it should.

 ## Your turn

 This isn't the only fetch call which needs to be tested.
-Notice the fetch call that's happening in the
-`componentDidMount` method of App.js?
-With a partner, extract that functionality into a helper method, and test both the
-helper method, and the App, using the same patterns we just went over.
+Notice the fetch call that's happening in the `componentDidMount` method of App.js?
+With a partner, extract that functionality into a helper method, and test both the helper method, and the App, using the same patterns we just went over.

+## Instructor Notes